manhph2211/Fp-Classification/README.md

 ## 0. Introduction

-- In this basic project, I try to classify 5 football players(classes) using AlexNet.
+- In this basic project, I tried to classify 5 football players(classes) using AlexNet.

 - With ...